LucidumInc/lucidum-deployment-seed/microsoft_azure/README.md

 To bring up the Lucidum stack on Microsoft Azure:

-  1. log into Azure CLI
+  0. log into Azure CLI

+  1. replace `azure.pub` with authorized public key for use by vm

-  2. execute deployment: `terraform init` and `terraform apply`
+  2. execute deployment `terraform init` and `terraform apply`

-  3. connect to instance: `ssh -i /path/to/key ubuntu@{{ public_ip }}`
+  3. connect to instance `ssh -i /path/to/key ubuntu@{{ public_ip }}`

-  4. update secrets in install script: `/var/lib/cloud/instance/scripts/part-001`
+  4. update secrets in install script `/var/lib/cloud/instance/scripts/part-001`

-  5. execute install script: `bash -ex /var/lib/cloud/instance/scripts/part-001`
+  5. execute install script `bash -ex /var/lib/cloud/instance/scripts/part-001`

   * Azure Key Vault may be able automate secrets injection. (steps 3-5).
   ** this may be similar to how Amazon does it with SSM ParameterStore,